Kjdragan/kev-new-graph-rag/Project Documentation/understanding_graphiti_search.md

 # Understanding Graphiti's Native Search Capabilities

-This document outlines the findings from reviewing the `graphiti-core` library's search functionality and details how the `kev-new-graph-rag` project will leverage these capabilities for its natural language to Cypher query pipeline.
+This document outlines the findings from reviewing the `graphiti-core` library's search functionality and details how the `kev-new-graph-rag` project leverages these capabilities for its hybrid search implementation.

+**Status: ✅ IMPLEMENTED AND TESTED** - As of December 2024, we have successfully implemented a full hybrid search integration using Graphiti's native search capabilities with custom Gemini embeddings.

 ## Key Graphiti Modules and Files Analyzed: